LinkedIn Facebook Twitter Youtube

 For instance, private equity firms and their portfolio companies prioritize speed and high-value outcomes, while large enterprises focus on maximizing value creation, often while managing higher levels of risk.

-What are the major factors involved in location strategy for a GCC Setup?
+What are the core factors involved in location strategy for a GCC Setup?

 1. When it comes to scaling hiring, global leaders must evaluate several critical factors before finalizing a location.
 The most important considerations include the availability of relevant talent and the long-term scalability of that talent pool.

-What are the certain challenges faced by leaders while setting up a Global Capability Center/Captive Center?
+What are the certain challenges faced by CEOs while setting up a Global Capability Center/Captive Center?

 1. Every vertical ranging from IT/Software and BFSI to Retail- faces its own unique challenges when it comes to setting up and scaling Global Capability Centers.